 Privatizing your debt means you can switch to a new lender and servicer, many of which have strong reputations for customer service and even offer extra benefits to borrowers.
-Student loan refinancing provider SoFi, for example, even holds events and meetups for its customers, as well as offering career coaching and a program for aspiring entrepreneurs.
+Student loan refinancing provider SoFi, for example, even holds events and meetups for its customers, as well as career coaching.

 But to get a lower interest rate and other refinancing benefits, you must pass a credit check.
 Most refinancing providers look for a strong credit score and stable income from you or a cosigner before approving your application for student loan refinancing.

-What’s more, you must be willing to sacrifice federal programs and plans.
-When you turn your debt private through refinancing, you lose access to income-driven plans, Public Service Loan Forgiveness, and other federal options.
+If you want to refinance federal loans, you must be willing to sacrifice federal programs and plans.
+When you turn your debt private through refinancing, you lose access to income-driven plans, Public Service Loan Forgiveness (PSLF) and other federal options.

 So if you need federal protections, avoid refinancing your federal loans with a private lender.
-But if you don’t, refinancing could save you money and let you switch to a new loan servicer with possibly better customer service.
+But if you don’t need these federal benefits, refinancing could save you money and let you switch to a new loan servicer with possibly better customer service.

 As when changing loan servicers through federal consolidation, check out customer reviews to compare refinancing providers.
 And give the provider a call to speak with customer support directly.
 By doing your research now, you can find a new loan servicer that will treat you better than your old one.

 With all the news around unethical student loan servicers, are any of them working in the best interest of borrowers?
-One avenue for your background check on potential student loan servicers is the CFPB’s database of complaints.
+One avenue for your background check on potential student loan servicers is the Consumer Financial Protection Bureau’s (CFPB) database of complaints.

 Along with reading customer reviews, you might also reach out to friends or family members with student loans of their own.
 If any of them have horror stories about a particular loan servicer, you’ll know to steer clear.